nstutelberg/Projects/README.md

   -P value of <2e-16 is the probability of observing a value larger than t (25.28).This value is small enough where the relationship between price and shoe size is unlikely due to chance.

-  -Shoe Size coefficient of 9.17 shows inverse relationship between price and shoe size.
-(99% confidence level).
+  -Log_Days_Since_IPO coefficient of -0.06 shows inverse relationship between price and the amount of days since the IPO of the sneaker.
-       For every 1 unit increase in shoe size -> 9.17 unit increase in price
+       For every 1% increase in days since IPO -> 6% unit increase in price

+  -Solid_Stripe coefficient of 0.24 is the ratio of the geometric mean for the solid group to the geometric mean for the stripe group

+  -Light_Dark coefficient of 0.31 is the ratio of the geometric mean for the light group to the geometric mean for the stripe group

   -Residual standard error of 254.5 is measuring the quality of the regression fit.
 It's the avg amount that the price will deviate from regression line (97,866 df)
        Given the mean price is $361.21 and the residual standard error is 254.5, the percentage error (the % any prediction would still be off by) is 70.46%